cameronbrady1527/astral-aggregator/README.md

 3. **Firecrawl API errors**: Verify your API key and check the Firecrawl documentation
 4. **Permission errors**: Ensure the `output/` directory is writable
 5. **Network timeouts**: Increase timeout values in the configuration
+6. **Dashboard not loading**: Check if the dashboard router is properly loaded

 ### Logs

 Check the console output for detailed error messages.
 The system provides comprehensive error reporting for debugging.

+### Health Checks

+The system includes multiple health check mechanisms:

+- **Docker health checks**: Automatic container health monitoring
+- **Railway health checks**: Platform-specific health monitoring
+- **Manual health checks**: Use the scripts in the `scripts/` directory

 ## License